 This group of highly motivated students are chosen during their sophomore year, and issued an invitation to join NHS.
 This invitation is based on a student’s grade point average and his or her involvement in community service.
 Induction into National Honor Society takes place in the Fall, and to remain active, a student must keep his or her grade point up and continue to participate in community service events.

 Over the course of the school year, students are challenged to take on an engineering mindset as they design, build, and program a robot to play a floor game against other teams from around the state.
 The group competes as a FIRST Tech Challenge (FTC) team.

-The Student Government at LCL plans and executes all school activities, including Spirit Week, dances, Rec.
+The Student Council at LCL plans and executes all school activities, including Spirit Week, dances, Rec.
 Nights, and other special events.
-Students are elected to the Student Government in the spring and assume their duties in the fall at the beginning of the school year.
+Students are elected to the Student Council in the spring and assume their duties in the fall at the beginning of the school year.
 Freshmen are elected in the fall after the start of school.
-There are various committees that function as part of the Student Government.
+There are various committees that function as part of the Student Council.